lucas-streanga/finds/README.md

 # finds
-Finds is a command line utility to find strings across files or directories
+Finds is a command line utility to find strings across files or directories.